ethersphere/swarm-guide/contents/architecture.rst

 The bzz protocol
 ==========================

-BZZ implements the bzz subprotocol, the wire protocol of swarm.
-The bzz protocol is implemented as a subprotocol of the ethereum devp2p system.
+BZZ implements the bzz subprotocol, the wire protocol of Swarm.
+The bzz protocol is implemented as a subprotocol of the Ethereum devp2p system.
 The protocol instance is launched on each peer by the network layer if the BZZ protocol handler is registered on the p2p server.